-- Both radii equal. - There should be a short pause between 1/4 loop and half roll.
+- Both radii equal. - There should be a short pause between 1⁄4 loop and half roll.

-M10 Two Turn Spin:
+M10 Two or Three Turn Spin: (Decide which before take-off)

-From upright on the top line, on the centre line of the box perform two consecutive spins followed by a vertical down line.
-At the bottom of the vertical down line, pull through a $\frac{1}{4}$ loop followed by a well-defined, straight line to exit upright on the baseline.
+From upright on the top line, on the centre line of the box perform two (or three) consecutive spins followed by a vertical down line.
+At the bottom of the vertical down line, pull through a 1⁄4 loop followed by a well-defined, straight line to exit upright on the baseline.